lidenghui92/DSGC-DSFC/GeneCatalog/README.md

 mmseqs easy-cluster deepsea_all_pep.fa cluster_proteins tmp_cluster --min-seq-id 0.95 -c 0.90 --cov-mode 1 --cluster-mode 3 --threads 30
 perl -e 'open OU1,">Final_DSM_geneset_prot.fa"; open OU2,">name.change.list"; while(<>){ chomp; if(/^>/){ $id=sprintf("%010d",++$id); print OU2 "$_\tDSM_$id\n"; print OU1 ">DSM_$id\n"; next; } print OU1 "$_\n"; }' cluster_proteins_rep_seq.fasta #Name format change
 ```
-To elucidate the relationships between complete and incomplete unigenes, we clustered DSGC protein sequences with MMseqs2 (v14-7e284), followed by statistical profiling using the FigS1c.DSGC_protein_family_stat.sh script, which provided the data for Extended Data Fig. 1c.
+To elucidate the relationships between complete and incomplete unigenes, we clustered DSGC protein sequences with MMseqs2 (v14-7e284), followed by statistical profiling using the FigS1c.DSGC_protein_family_stat.sh script, which provided the data for Fig. S1c.
 The clustering result (DSGC_cluster_20id.tsv.gz) and a list of incomplete ORFs (DSGC_only_uncomplete.list.gz) have been deposited at Zenodo.

 To assess the coverage of the DSGC relative to deep-sea microbial gene content, we randomly selected 100 metagenomic samples from each of the four deep-sea ecosystem groups and extracted up to 50 million reads per sample.
 The reads from each sample were aligned to the DSGC using Diamond (v2.1.6), and the mapping rate for each metagenomic dataset was calculated.
-The final alignment results are provided in FigS1d.Read_mapping_stat.xlsx, which data is illustrated Extended Data Fig. 1d.
+The final alignment results are provided in FigS1d.Read_mapping_stat.xlsx, which data is illustrated Fig. S1d.
 ```bash
 diamond makedb --in Final_DSM_geneset_prot.fa --db DSM_geneset --threads 30
 diamond blastx -d DSM_geneset.dmnd --query example_top25M_clean_1.fq.gz --out example_1_mapping.m8 --outfmt 6 -k 1 --id 70 --query-cover 80 -p 20 -e 0.0001 --faster